risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.3/concepts/key-concepts.md

 ### Streaming queries

-A streaming query, also referred to as a streaming job, is an SQL query that is issued against continuously generated data.
-In RisingWave, `CREATE SOURCE` `CREATE TABLE` (with connector settings), `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, `CREATE SINK` are streaming queries.
+A streaming query, also known as a streaming job, is an SQL query that operates on data that is continuously generated.
+In RisingWave, the following SQL statements are considered streaming queries: `CREATE SOURCE`, `CREATE TABLE` (with connector settings), `CREATE MATERIALIZED VIEW`, `CREATE INDEX`, and `CREATE SINK`.

 ## RisingWave architecture terms